HLN Meets: Dawn Gascoigne of akt charity

 Once homeless, they are more likely to face violence and discrimination than their straight counterparts.
 They are also statistically more likely to develop substance misuse problems and experience sexual exploitation.
 This can all, understandably, take a huge toll on their physical and mental health.

-akt supports young people (between the ages of 16–25) who identify as LGBTQ+ facing or experiencing homelessness or who are living in a hostile environment.
-By helping these people into safe homes and secure employment, sometimes by sourcing education and training opportunities for them, akt gives them the physical, mental and emotional tools to make a safe, happy and authentic future for themselves.
+The akt charity supports young people (between the ages of 16–25) who identify as LGBTQ+ facing or experiencing homelessness or living in a hostile environment.
+By helping these people into safe homes and secure employment, sometimes by sourcing education and training opportunities for them, akt are an LGBTQ+ charity that gives them the physical, mental and emotional tools to make a safe, happy and authentic future for themselves.
 Not too much to ask for, is it?

 With the pressure of needing to help more people than ever before, but without the normal resources to do it, just how did akt cope?
 We caught up with their Newcastle Services Manager, Dawn Gascoigne, to find out.

-How is the support akt offer different from the support young LGBTQ+ people would receive from a more general homelessness charity?
+How is the support that the akt charity offer different from the support young LGBTQ+ people would receive from a more general homelessness charity?